 So some people can be so full of anger and resentment towards someone, they can learn to switch off any feeling they had for them at that moment, people on the narcissistic personality disorder spectrum are lacking a few things, so they can just stop loving and caring.

-They don’t have to the attachment to others.
+They don’t have the attachment to others.
 An attachment system is usually formed in early childhood with a baby and its primary caregiver, either this never happens, or something happens to them in childhood that they turn them to the fight survival mode to protect themselves cutting of their attachment, cutting off their positive emotions like joy, happiness and love to protect themselves, meaning on a deep level they can never truly connect with others.

 Empathy is humans ability to be able to identify with how another person might be feeling so that we can respond in an appropriate way.
 Empathy is when you can think about how you would feel if something bad happened to someone.
 A narcissistic person most often can simply just not have the emotional empathy to see what another person is feeling.
 They just don’t understand it.
 They can not relate, put themselves in another’s shoes to genuinely care, some have cognitive empathy, this is to think emphatically and is used in a negative way, they only see how they can use our empathy for their advantage, to guilt-trip us, place fear in us, and not how they can help others.

 Narcissists have little to no guilt or remorse.
-Without that empathy, they don’t feel bad when they hurt someone.
+Without their lack in empathy, they don’t feel bad when they hurt someone.
 They can see how others would perceive them, so they do carry shame.
 However, they quickly remove this shame, by blame-shifting it onto others, projecting their own thoughts and feelings into others, then telling stories to those who do empathise of how badly they were treated as they’ve learned this gets them attention.
 Often believe their own stories as reality.

 They lack a conscience, meaning they are unaware within themselves of the true differences between right and wrong, they believe they are special and superior, and rules don’t apply to them.